hoodiecrow/ConsTcl/README.md

  _Example: `` (quote r) `` ⇒ `` r `` (quotation makes the symbol evaluate to itself, like a constant)_

 According to the rules of variable reference, a symbol evaluates to its stored value.
-Well, sometimes one wishes to use the symbol itself as a value.
+Sometimes one wishes to use the symbol itself as a value.
 That is partly what quotation is for. `` (quote x) `` evaluates to the symbol `` x `` itself and not to any value that might be stored under it.
 This is so common that there is a shorthand notation for it: `` 'x `` is interpreted as `` (quote x) `` by the [Lisp reader](https://github.com/hoodiecrow/ConsTcl#reader-procedures).
 The argument of `` quote `` may be any [external representation](https://github.com/hoodiecrow/ConsTcl#external-representation) of a Lisp object.
 In this way, for instance a vector or list constant can be introduced in the program text.

 #### quote special form